rstudio/keras3/docs/dev/reference/distillation_logits.md

 - temperature:

   Temperature used for softmax scaling.
-Higher values produce softer probability distributions.
+Higher values produce softer probability distributions that are easier for the student to learn.
+  Typical values range from 3 to 5.
+Defaults to 3.

 - loss:

   Loss function used for distillation.
-This can be a string identifier, a Keras loss instance, or a nested list matching the model output structure.
-Use `NULL` within a list to skip an output.
+This can be a string identifier such as `"kl_divergence"` or `"categorical_crossentropy"`; a Keras loss instance; or a nested list of losses matching the model-output structure.
+Use `NULL` within a list to skip distillation for that output.
+At least one loss must be non-`NULL`.
+Defaults to `"kl_divergence"`.

 ## Value